wp-plugins/flyzoo/readme.txt

 ####Chat rooms####

-Nobody likes ghost towns: engage your community with topic-related **group chats**!
+Engage your community with a topic-related **chat**!

-* Chat rooms can be private or public
+* Private or public chats
+* Emoticons
+* Embed Media (Youtube, Vimeo, SoundCloud and more...)
+* Ban users and remove comments
 * Customizable bad word filter
-* Multiple chat rooms on your site (WOW &amp; PRO Plans)
+* Multiple chats on your site (WOW &amp; PRO Plans)
 * Users can start private conversations with other users
-* Chat windows can be moved, resized and minimized
+* Windows can be moved, resized and minimized
-* Rich set of emoticons
-* Operators can ban users and remove comments
-* Preview Media Links (Youtube, Vimeo, SoundCloud and more...)
 * Sound Notifications
-* Users can update their profile and avatar
-* Responsive layout
+* User profiles with avatars

 ####Languages####

-Flyzoo chat widget is currently available in English (...other languages coming in May, 2014!)
+Chat is available in English, Spanish, French, Portuguese, Italian and German.
+**coming soon: Russian** Need another language?
+Let us know!

 == Installation ==

-Full, illustrated instructions, can be found here:
+Fully illustrated instructions can be found here:

 [How to install Flyzoo Live Chat on WordPress >>](http://www.flyzoo.co/support/flyzoo-chat-for-wordpress?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)